-The report looks at aspects of loneliness in terms of the absence of close personal relationships and a lack of wider social contacts.
+The report looks at aspects of loneliness in terms of the absence of close personal relationships and a lack of wider social contacts for April 2019 to March 2020.

-This is not the latest release in the series: Loneliness (National Survey for Wales)
+This is the latest release in the series: Loneliness (National Survey for Wales)

 Rydym yn croesawu galwadau a gohebiaeth yn Gymraeg / We welcome calls and correspondence in Welsh.